Why Many Finance Teams Struggle With ERP Systems — And How It Hurts Their Financial Reporting

 No Month-End Closures

-When periods are left open, users can backdate entries and alter past figures, making financial statements unreliable.
+When periods are left open, users can backdate entries and alter past figures.
+This makes financial statements unreliable.

 Inconsistent Use of Cost Centers, Taxes, and Currencies